SamirTalwar/monospacedmonologues.com/content/posts/2018-01-10--twenty-nine.md

 I'd like you to ask yourself why you do what you do.

-And then I'd like you to post that online somewhere public (even if it's bloody Facebook), and leave a link in the comments, or [email me][samir@noodlesandwich.com], or [tweet me][@SamirTalwar], or… you get the idea.
+And then I'd like you to post that online somewhere public (even if it's bloody Facebook), and leave a link in the comments, or [email me][samir@noodlesandwich.com], or [tweet me][@samirtalwar], or… you get the idea.

 That'd be the best present I could ask for.